Linguapress English Grammar

 The basic rules:

-When a noun is used in a non-defined or "generalizing" context, in some cases an indefinite article is required, in others no article at all.
+► When a singular concrete noun is used in a non-defined context, an indefinite article is required.

 ► Definite article usage quiz.
 Check how much you know.
 In which cases is a determiner required, impossible, or optional?